okken/pytest-srcpaths/README.md

     [pytest]
     pythonpath = src lib

-pytest 7 (not released yet) is planned to include the `pythonpath` option.
+pytest 7 includes the `pythonpath` option.

 For pytest 6.2.x, this plugin will work.